 I received a call on September 4, 2002 that would change the life of my husband and I forever.
 A young woman had chosen us to be the adoptive parents of her unborn son who was born just six days later.
 As you can imagine, there was a whirlwind of emotions surrounding these events and in many ways, I feel that this story should really be coming from her as I have never technically had the gift of giving life given to me.
 I feel instead that my husband and I were blessed to bring a life of happiness centered upon gospel teachings to the special spirit this incredible woman bore.
 Together we all brought him a life, and what came of her untimely circumstance has brought something more beautiful than either of us could imagine into our lives.
 This fact was spoken to by Elder Russell M. Nelson in the in the October 2011 General Conference when he stated, “Some of us are the literal seed of Abraham; others are gathered into his family by adoption.
 The Lord makes no distinction.
 Together we receive these promised blessings—if we seek the Lord and obey His commandments.”

 Susan, my son’s birth mother might have sought more to council the Lord than to be counseled by him in the early days of her pregnancy.
 She had initially decided that she was going to be a single parent.
 She shared “I’d always wanted to be a mother.
 This was not the ideal arrangement, but with help from my family, I’d be able to provide for this child; never would a mother love her child more.
 I’d waited for this; my friends called me mother, I was born to be a mom.
 I went to the Lord and told him so.
 I wanted him to agree.
 I said unless I got an absolute, no wiggle room, answer that this baby was not to be mine, I would keep him.”
 What followed this challenge to the Lord was that a month before his birth an incredibly personal spiritual experience spoke to her heart and told her this child was meant for another family.
 They could give him what she couldn’t, but believed in with all her heart- an eternal family.
+It seems that Susan thought long and hard about this decision, and I doubt that it was an easy conclusion to come too.
+For other expectant parents, the decision is easier, and they don’t need help from the Lord to guide them.
+Giving up your baby for adoption must be one of the hardest things that any parent could do and so you need to know that it is definitely the right decision for you.
+For some, they may need a little bit more guidance before making that final decision, (click here for 10 things to keep in mind while considering adoption for your child), as it is one that will affect your life and your child’s life forever.
+I know that it was hard for Susan to give her child up, but I’m forever grateful to her and the Lord for gracing me with my son.

 The Family: A Proclamation to the World states, “Children are an heritage of the Lord” (Psalm 127:3).
 Parents have a sacred duty to rear their children in love and righteousness, to provide for their physical and spiritual needs… The family is ordained of God.
 Marriage between man and woman is essential to His eternal plan.
 Children are entitled to birth within the bonds of matrimony, and to be reared by a father and a mother who honor marital vows with complete fidelity.
 Happiness in family life is most likely to be achieved when founded upon the teachings of the Lord Jesus Christ.”
 The biblical prophet Isaiah also affirmed this when he stated in Isaiah 54:13 “All thy children shall be taught of the Lord; and great shall be the peace of thy children.